acudoc/udacity_repo/README.md

 # One More Simple Git Cheatsheet

-## I will add study resources to this document as I prepare to the Github Foundation Certification
+#### This page will include study resources as I prepare to the Github Foundation Certification in Feburary

 ### Table of Contents